juliankolbe/markdownTest/regex.md

 We now have to check whether the password contains a lowercase letter.
 The easy way to check this would be to use `(?=.*[a-z])`, this is however inefficient due to backtracking.

 Instead we will use an expression that makes use of the principle of contrast recommended by the regex style guide.
 The expression looks like this `[^a-z]*[a-z]`, `[^a-z]` is the counterclass to `[a-z]`.
-So the expression above is saying: from the start of the string match 0 or more non lowercase letters and one lowercase letter.
+So the expression above is saying: from the start of the string match 0 or more non lowercase letters and 1 lowercase letter.
 The pattern becomes:

 `^(?=\w{6,10}$)(?=[^a-z]*[a-z])`